PTA Program Specific Information

 Students who do not submit these forms by the due date will not be able to start and/or remain in the limited enrollment classes of the PTA Program.
 Exceptions may be made under extenuating circumstances, subject to review by the PTA program director and the Academic Coordinator of Clinical Education (ACCE).
 Any request for an exception must be communicated to the ACCE well in advance of the due date.

-PTA Program Estimated Costs: Subject to change
+PTA Program Estimated Costs

 - Tuition Cost and Fee Schedule: Varies